 Brooke and Brian’s wedding at the Charles H. Morris Center in Savannah, Georgia was nothing short of magical!

-From sweet soft pinks, muted greens and pops of crisp white flowers to a stunning ceremony arch completed with a petal toss recessional.
+From sweet, soft pinks, muted greens and pops of crisp white flowers to a stunning floral ceremony arch completed with a petal toss recessional.
 It was a picture perfect day for our beautiful couple that ended as a night to remember.
 Event coordination by Sincerely Yours Events.

-We are sending all of our happily ever after vibes to our sweet couple who had to braved the torrential downpour, crazy winds and tornado warnings that April 2021 brought!
+We are sending all the happily-ever-after vibes to our sweet couple who braved the torrential downpour, crazy winds and tornado warnings that April 2021 brought the south!

-But in the end our stunning couple was surrounded by all of their family and friends as they tied the knot at St. John’s Cathedral in downtown Savannah, GA, and celebrate their new marriage at The Ford Field and River Club in Richmond Hill, GA where guests celebrated under white sailcloth tents.
-Each area of the celebration bursted with beautiful spring tones of flowers from the entrance of the venue to dance floor.
-The Gray Harper Floral team transformed each space for guests to experience as they danced the night away – check out the design below!
+But in the end, our stunning couple was surrounded by all of their family and friends as they tied the knot at St. John’s Cathedral in downtown Savannah, GA, and celebrated their new marriage at The Ford Field and River Club in Richmond Hill, GA.
+Guests celebrated under white sailcloth event tents and each area of the celebration burst with beautiful spring flowers from the entrance of the venue to the dance floor.
+The Gray Harper Florals team transformed each space for guests to experience as they danced the night away – check out our designs below!

 Our sweet couple, Caroline + Nate, had a beautiful, enchanting and moody wedding at the Georgia State Railroad Museum in Savannah surrounded by their closest family and friends!